Skip to main content

 For a detailed timeline breakdown, see our 120-day deadline timeline guide.

-Your LLC's authority to conduct business in New York is automatically suspended after day 120 until you cure the deficiency.
-See what happens when you miss the publication deadline for details.
+The LLC's authority to conduct business in New York is automatically suspended after day 120 until publication is completed and the Certificate is filed.
+See what happens when the publication deadline is missed for details.
+Specific situations vary; for advice on a particular LLC's circumstances, consult a licensed New York attorney.

 Cost Breakdown